revbayes/revbayes.github.io/tutorials/multifig/index.md

 We want to format the range data to be used in a GeoSSE-type analysis.
 This will take the binary range data and output integer states.
 We can look at what binary ranges correspond to which integer states by printing out the state descriptions.
 Actually, we can save this information to a file for easy access later!

 ```
 dat_nn         = formatDiscreteCharacterData(dat_01, format="GeoSSE", numStates=num_ranges)
 desc           = dat_nn.getStateDescriptions()

 write("index,range\n", filename=label_fn)
 for (i in 1:desc.size()) {
     write((i-1) + "," + desc[i] + "\n", filename=label_fn, append=true)
 }
 ```

 We also want to get our feature data.
-If you use the `kadua_multiFIG_fixedtree.Rev` script to run the analysis, this is where you will source the `geo_multiFIG.Rev` script.
 Using the RevBayes function `readRegionalFeatures`, we can look at the `feature_summary.csv` file and automatically look for feature data.
 The `feature_summary.csv` file is specially formated to be read by RevBayes, consisting of 5 columns.
 The first column is `time_index`.
 More advanced analyses, like TimeFIG, may involve time-heterogenous region features, in which case we would need to index our feature data by time slices.
 However, in this analysis, we are only using present-day data, so all of our features will have a `time_index` of 1.
 The second column is `feature_index`.
 Each feature type (within-region categorical, within-region quantitative, between-region categorical, and between-region quantitative) has a container that can contain several features, so we want to index the features within those containers.
 For example, in this analysis, each container has two features, indexed 1 and 2.
 Keep in mind that Feature 1 in one container does not have to be related to Feature 1 in another container.
 It's important to keep track of these indices so you know which output corresponds to which feature.
 For this analysis, we've listed the features in order on the feature table.
 The third column is `feature_relationship`.
 This column is for indicating whether the feature is a within-region feature or a between-region feature, with options 'within' or 'between'.
 The fourth column is `feature_type`, for indicating whether the feature is quantitative of categorical.
 Finally, the fifth column is `feature_path`, which gives a filepath for the actual file containing the data for that feature.

 ```
 geo_features <- readRegionalFeatures(feature_fn, delimiter=",", nonexistent_region_token="nan")